Fussball Probetraining wie vorbereiten Symbolbild Fussball

 When does a trial training session make sense?

-Moving to a better team
+move to a better team

 A trial training is particularly useful if you want to move to a better team.
 This can be the case if you think you are ready for the next step in your football career.
 In a better team you will be challenged more and have the opportunity to develop your skills further.